sdr-enthusiasts/docker-shipfeeder/README.md

 Please save this key for future use.
 You will have to know this key to link this receiver to your account in https://www.shipxplorer.com/.
 This key is also saved in configuration file (/etc/sxfeeder.ini)
 ```
-You can press CTRL-C now to finish.
+You can wait for the 3 minutes to pass, or you can press CTRL-C now to finish.
 Take a note of the Sharing Key (`f1...57` - yours will be a different number) and the Serial Number (`SXTRPIxxxxxx`), and add these to the `SHARING_KEY` and `SERIAL_NUMBER` parameters of your `docker-compose.yml` file.

 If you're not a first time user and are migrating from another installation, you can retrieve your sharing key by doing this: